filecoin-project/filecoin-docs/content/en/reference/general/overview/index.md

 ### Data prep tools

 - [CAR files](https://ipld.io/specs/transport/car/) - automatically used on Lotus import for less than 32 and 64 GiB, Filecoin archive format serialized from DAGs, see also [offline deals for large datasets](https://lotus.filecoin.io/tutorials/lotus/large-files/).
-- [go-graphsplit](https://github.com/filedrive-team/go-graphsplit) - by FileDrive chunks a larger single DAG for storage in default Filecoin 32 and 64 GiB sector sizes.
+- [`go-graphsplit`](https://github.com/filedrive-team/go-graphsplit) - FileDrive chunks a larger single DAG for storage in default Filecoin 32 and 64 GiB sector sizes.
 - [IPFS](https://ipfs.tech) - you can use `ipfs add` with an IPFS node then [add the CID from a Filecoin node](https://lotus.filecoin.io/tutorials/lotus/import-data-from-ipfs/).

 ### Databases using IPFS and Filecoin

 - [Tableland](https://tableland.xyz/) - (new) create familiar SQL tables to read and write dynamic NFT metadata or application data for dApps, from Textile
 - [OrbitDB](https://orbitdb.org/) - decentralized multi-party database on IPFS with multi-party syncing with topic pubsub and CRDTs.
-Filecoin integration using Powergate available at [orbit-db-powergate-io](https://github.com/filecoin-shipyard/orbit-db-powergate-io).
+Filecoin integration using Powergate available at [`orbit-db-powergate-io`](https://github.com/filecoin-shipyard/orbit-db-powergate-io).
 - [ThreadsDB](https://docs.textile.io/threads/) - decentralized multi-party database for user-siloed data on IPFS, from Textile

 ### Other developer tools

-- [js-rle](https://github.com/willscott/js-rle) - RLE+ Spec.
-Learn about [rle-bitset-encoding in the Filecoin Spec](https://spec.filecoin.io/#section-appendix.data_structures.rle-bitset-encoding).
+- [`js-rle`](https://github.com/willscott/js-rle) - RLE+ Spec.
+Learn about [`rle-bitset-encoding` in the Filecoin Spec](https://spec.filecoin.io/#section-appendix.data_structures.rle-bitset-encoding).
 - [Truffle for Filecoin](https://www.trufflesuite.com/docs/filecoin/truffle/quickstart) - building apps to preserve files to IPFS and Filecoin.

 ## Storage providers